ServiceNow steps

 - Update Incident: automatically update an incident as information about the event changes.

-In the example above, the flow creates a ServiceNow incident based on the response a recipient selects in the event notification, and includes details from the source system.
+In the example above, the flow creates a ServiceNow incident based on the response a recipient selects in the alert notification, and includes details from the source system.
 A Jira Cloud issue is created with additional information from the ServiceNow incident.
-A comment (internal) is added to the ServiceNow incident with the Jira Issue ID, then a message is posted to a Slack channel with information from the event, the ServiceNow incident, and the Jira Cloud issue.
+A comment (internal) is added to the ServiceNow incident with the Jira Issue ID, then a message is posted to a Slack channel with information from the alert, the ServiceNow incident, and the Jira Cloud issue.
 Finally, the ServiceNow incident is updated with the name of the Slack channel and the thread the team used to collaborate in resolving the issue.

 - To add a ServiceNow step to your flow, go to the Apps panel in the palette, expand the ServiceNow steps and drag the step you want onto the canvas.